He's on the Phone: Production

 A hard disk recorder was used to create backing vocals echoing the original through time stretching and pitch shifting.

 Bob Stanley told Select in 1995 about Daho's contribution to the track, "The stuff he's done on the single we've only heard rough translations of, but it's meant to be pretty obscene.
 He's massive in France — he's the French George Michael.
 He spends a lot of time in Britain, and he can't walk through Covent Garden without being mobbed by French tourists.
-We met him after he came to one of out shows.
+We met him after he came to one of our shows.
 He's written a book about Françoise Hardy, so that interested us."